fluidblue/jsdoc2jsduck/README.md

 This allows to create beautiful JSDuck documentations from Javascript projects using JSDoc syntax.
 Google Closure can be used in the input Javascript projects.

+Please note that jsdoc2jsduck is not yet stable.

 ## Install